Published in Marketing and Strategy Terms by MBA Skool Team

 Captive pricing is a pricing strategy in which a core product along with auxiliary products or accessories are priced together in a way that customers keeps buying accessories or captive products repeatedly optimizing the manufacturer's profits.
 Captive pricing or captive product pricing is a classic example of product mix pricing.
-When a product is sold as a part of a product mix, a firm always seek for price ranges that will enable them to maximise its profits.
-One such pricing technique is Captive-product pricing.
+When a product is sold as a part of a product mix, a firm always seek for price ranges that will enable them to maximize its profits.
 This pricing technique is used when the use of a product requires another ancillary product such as razors and razor blades, camera and camera films and so on and so forth.
 These ancillary products are called captive products as customers making repeat purchases are buying these again.

-For example, a Gillette Mach 3 razor and a blade (bundle) costs ₹144.
-On the other hand, a pack of blades containing two cartridges costs around ₹204.
-Considering the price of each cartridge to be ₹102, the razor costs only ₹42.
+For example, a Razor handle and a blade costs 7$ .
+On the other hand, a pack of blades containing two cartridges costs around 12$.
+Considering the price of each cartridge to be 5$, the razor costs only 2$.
 Hence, the manufacturer enjoy greater profit margins when they sell the cartridge (which is the captive product) separately next time in multiple SKU options.